 Welcome to our green kitchen.
 Here we cook and eat healthy and simple vegetarian food with natural ingredients, whole grains, good fats, fruit and vegetables.

 Please e-mail David [david at greenkitchenstories.com] or Luise [Luise at greenkitchenstories.com] if you have any questions or just want to say hi!
-You can also become friends with us on Twitter, like us on Facebook and check out our iPad & iPhone Apps.
-Follow us on Instagram: Luise or David.
+You can also find us on Twitter, like us on Facebook and check out our iPad & iPhone Apps.

 If you want to know the whole story about us we suggest that you read through our posts.
 In our posts you will find our stories.
 And those stories paint a pretty good picture of our life.
 A few stories that tell a lot about us are these: